prashanth1k/BlogBlaze/README.md

 - Support markdown for posts
 - SQLite for storage

+**Todo**:

+- Lacks a way to enter posts.
+Need to add a form to create posts.
+- General styling
+- SEO features
+- Static generation / caching

 ## Getting Started

 Go to `BlogBlaze/BlogBlaze` and install JS dependencies with `pnpm install`.